owkin/GrAIdient/README.md

 https://github.com/owkin/GrAIdient/actions/workflows/examples.yml)

 <br />
-Ready for the grAIt descent? \
+Ready for the grAIt descent? <br />
 GrAIdient is the grey area between black box and white box models.

 It aims at promoting full control and understanding of the main